 One can generalize this further.
 We can obtain running time for a grid, where .
 Also, there is no reason we have to work in , any field is fine.

 Let be a grid and is a matrix where the non-zero entries are precisely the position of s in the adjacency matrix of .
 Finding can be done in time.

 How can this be generalized to other graphs?

 Turns out this is related to the zero forcing set .
 Consider the vertices are colored black and white.
 If a black vertex has only a single white neighbor, color the white neighbor black.
 If eventually all vertices become black, then we say the set of black vertices in the beginning is a zero forcing set.
 The zero forcing number of is the size of the smallest zero forcing set of .

 Let be a graph with edges and is a matrix where the non-zero entries are precisely the position of s in the adjacency matrix of .
 If we are given a zero forcing set of size .
-Finding can be done in time and space.
+Finding can be done in time.